chocolateIronman/React_Project/README.md

 npx react-native run-android
 ```
 ## Note!
-Before running please ensure that the server is up and running!
+Before trying to run the application please ensure that the server is up and running!

+## Author
+Nikol Stoyanova
+Student ID: 17069455